White Tigers (gang): Initiation ceremony

-“I shall suffer death by five hundred thunderbolts if I do not keep this oath (…) I will always acknowledge my Hung [Triad] brothers when they identify themselves.
-If I ignore them I shall be killed by a myriad of swords (…) If I am arrested after committing an offence, I must accept my punishment and never try to implicate any of my sworn brothers.
-If I do, I will be killed by five hundred thunderbolts (…)”
+"I shall suffer death by five hundred thunderbolts if I do not keep this oath (…) I will always acknowledge my Hung [Triad] brothers when they identify themselves.
+If I ignore them, I shall be killed by a myriad of swords (…) If I am arrested after committing an offence, I must accept my punishment and never try to implicate any of my sworn brothers.
+If I do, I will be killed by five hundred thunderbolts (…)".

-However one White Tiger member recalled he joined the gang by "accepting their invitation, going to a restaurant, celebrating by eating and drinking until we got drunk".
+However, one White Tiger member recalled he joined the gang by "accepting their invitation, going to a restaurant, celebrating by eating and drinking until we got drunk".
 There was no initiation ceremony.

-Human Smuggling
+Human smuggling

 Like the Fuk Ching gang, the White Tigers typically helped immigrant smugglers by meeting immigrants as they arrived in the United States by air or by sea and holding them captive until payment of a smuggling fee was arranged.
+Many women were forced into sex trafficking to work at massage parlors, which are used as brothels.
 In a house in Bayside, Queens, were found 22 Chinese immigrants being guarded by members of the White Tigers.
-The immigrants had arrived on June 2 1993 in California.
+The immigrants had arrived on June 2, 1993 in California.